Sample Size Calculator

 The final result n should be rounded up to the nearest whole number.

-The Cochran formula enables you to determine the minimum sample size based on the desired level of margin of error, desired level of confidence, and the expected proportion of the attribute present in the population.
-The Cochran formula is,
+Alternatively, the Cochran formula allows you to determine the minimum sample size based on your acceptable margin of error, target confidence level, and the estimated proportion of the attribute within the population.
+The Cochran formula is expressed as:

 $$n₀=\frac{z^2p(1-p)}{E^2}$$

-Imagine that we are researching international students enrolled in undergraduate courses in Canada.
-At the outset, we do not have a lot of information.
-We, therefore, assume that international students make up 60% of all undergraduates in Canada.
-As a result, the estimated proportion of the attribute in the population is 60%.
-We desire a 95% confidence level and a 4% margin of error.
-How many students must be included in the study's minimum sample size?
+Imagine we are researching international students enrolled in undergraduate courses across Canada.
+At the outset, we lack concrete data, so we hypothesize that international students make up 60% of all Canadian undergraduates.
+Consequently, the estimated population proportion is 60%.
+If we want a 95% confidence level and a 4% margin of error, what is the minimum sample size required for this study?

 $$(1-\alpha)=95\%$$